On the Invariance of G\"odel's Second Theorem with regard to Numberings

-According to \cite{Visser2011}, \enquote{Feferman's solution \citep{Feferman1960} to deal with the indeterminacy is to employ a fixed choice for (I) and (II) and to make (III) part of the individuation of the theory} (p.~544).
-Visser's (2011) own approach rests on fixed choices for (II) and (III) but is independent of (I).
-The primary result of the present work is to eliminate the dependency on~(II).\\
+This belief is only partially supported by metamathematical results.
+While employing fixed choices for (I) and (II), \cite{Feferman1960} provides the invariance of Gödel's theorem with respect to~(III), i.e., regarding a certain class of formul{\ae} which represent $T$'s axioms.
+Visser's (2011) approach rests on fixed choices for (II) and (III) but is independent of (I).
+The aim of the present paper is to examine the theorem's dependency regarding~(II), which to the best of my knowledge has hitherto not been treated in the literature.

+I follow the popular custom of basing the notion of provability on Löb's conditions.
+It is widely believed that these conditions are already sufficient to derive the unprovability of the resulting consistency sentences.
+This is however not the case, as I will show in this paper, since Gödel's theorem based on Löb's conditions in fact depends on the underlying numbering.
+Consider for instance a numbering which assigns even numbers to theorems and odd numbers to all other expressions of a given language.
+The formula $\exists y \ x = \overline{2} \times y$ then serves as a binumeration of the codes of theorems, which in addition satisfies Löb's conditions.
+However, the resulting consistency sentence is provable.

+A similar construction shows that the set of true sentences is arithmetically definable, once such deviant numberings are employed.
+Thus also the prevalent interpretation of Tarski’s theorem relies on a more careful choice of the underlying Gödel numbering.

+I argue that these \enquote{counterexamples} do not threaten these theorems’ prevalent interpretations, since the employed numberings are inadmissible choices in the formalisation process.
+In fact, I show that once natural classes of \textit{admissible} numberings are singled out, invariance of these theorems holds.